Canadian Mortgage Rate Forecast 2026–2030

 What will mortgage rates be in 5 years?+

 Based on current economic projections, I expect 5-year fixed mortgage rates to settle in the 3.19% to 4.49% range by 2030, with the BoC overnight rate between 2.25% and 3.50%.
-These are forecasts, not guarantees — unexpected events like the 2020 pandemic or 2022 inflation surge can dramatically shift the outlook.
+These are forecasts, not guarantees — unexpected events like the current Middle East conflict can dramatically shift the outlook.

 How does the Bank of Canada rate affect my mortgage?+